 You won’t necessarily win games this way, so try to also include some “boring” win conditions like Fireball and fat dragons.
 Card draw is also important as Mazzy tends to draw out games with this play style but will almost certainly get outdrawn by blue decks over time.

 Miirym, Sentinel Wyrm is the GOAT, at least as far as 3-color commanders are concerned.
 It excels as both an insane dragon payoff and the only commander capable of playing all three of the dragon-focused colors!

 This is a windmill slam P1P1 that can instantly shape the direction of your Draft.
 There’s no wrong way to build this as long as you’re focused on dragons and mana ramp, but don’t forget to include some Draconic Lore to stay gassed up.
 Make sure to also pick up mana fixing like Gates and Navigation Orb over non-dragon filler so that you have access to all three colors.

 The last of the gods is a serious clunker, as costing seven mana makes this the single most expensive legendary in the set.
-But the good news is that the cost is probably worth it since Myrkul, Lord of Bones gives a very powerful death trigger to other creatures you control.
+But the good news is that the cost is probably worth it since Myrkul, Lord of Bones (a great commander, by the way) gives a very powerful death trigger to other creatures you control.

 The same support cards that were good with Bhaal, Lord of Murder are great here, so expect to be base black with white and green as support colors.
 Drafting mana ramp is a higher priority than in Bane, Lord of Darkness and Bhaal, Lord of Murder for obvious reasons, but being in green helps a bit.